The Sanibel and Captiva Island Experience

 Royal Shell Vacations is just a short trip from the airport.

 The local commercial airport is Southwest Florida International Airport (also known as RSW).
 When coming from the airport, take Treeline Road to Daniels Road then follow the signs to Sanibel and Captiva.
 (If you are driving on I-75, look for Exit 131 and head west.)
 From Daniels Road, turn left on to Six Mile Cypress which becomes Gladiolus.
 Look for the Summerlin Road exit.
 Summerlin takes you directly to the Sanibel Island Causeway.

 Lee County, which owns the causeway, charges a $6 round-trip toll for automobiles to access the causeway, so plan ahead with cash or credit card at the ready.
 The speed limit is strictly enforced at 30 MPH (20 MPH on bridges) for the three-mile ride to Sanibel Island but you won’t be in a hurry.
 The view is amazing!
 Here you begin the decompression process that prepares you for the relaxation and renewal you will experience on Sanibel and Captiva Islands.

 Finding the best place to stay on Sanibel and Captiva Islands is easy.

-Simply click through to our Advanced Search menu and enter the particulars you are looking for in your vacation rental on Sanibel Island or Captiva Island.
+Simply click through to our vacation rental property search menu and enter the particulars you are looking for in your vacation rental on Sanibel Island or Captiva Island.
 Our search engine will return a selection of places managed by Royal Shell that meet your island vacation requirements.
 Click on any selection to take you to a full page devoted exclusively to that vacation rental including availability, rates and booking instructions.

 We have more than 600 choices in our inventory.
 We manage and maintain our properties to assure that they are clean (including fresh linens), fully equipped and have functioning air conditioning and appliances.
 Our reputation depends on how well we serve you, our customers.
 You are our first priority.